Jeznar/GitRepo/Documentation/Work_Log.md

 22.10.14 Fix to scope for Dominated (affects Beast, Person, Monster) - Hook was triggering on any token taking damage

+22.10.14 Major rebuild to Decaying Touch including limitation of scope for hook (best yet!)

 [Link back to my Documentation Listing](README.md)